Skip to main content

 }

-Default user-implemented mapping method
+Default mapping methods

-Whenever Mapperly will need a mapping for a given type-pair, it will use the default user-implemented mapping.
-A user-implemented mapping is considered the default mapping for a type-pair if Default = true is set on the UserMapping attribute.
+Whenever Mapperly will need a mapping for a given type-pair, it will use the default mapping.
+A user-implemented or user-defined mapping is considered the default mapping for a type-pair if Default = true is set on the UserMapping attribute.
 If no user-implemented mapping with Default = true exists and AutoUserMappings is enabled, the first user-implemented mapping which has an unspecified Default value is used.
 For each type-pair only one default mapping can exist.

 If multiple mappings exist for the same type-pair without a default mapping, RMG060 is reported.
 By default RMG060 has a severity of warning, which can be changed using the .editorconfig.